Candida Martinelli's Italophile Site

 took advantage of the events to make a few unusual sketches, like this

 one below.
-Artists must be like cops and doctors, less affected by
+All I can say is, artists must be like cops and doctors, less affected by

 you're interested in reading more.
 Lorenzo personally